- Why is medical data hunted?

 What solution can be defined as HIPAA compliant?

 The development and usage of devices and applications that contain ePHI should comply with physical, technical, and administrative safeguards.
 From the side of software development companies, applications for medical institutions should thoroughly cover HIPAA compliance and be checked through the HIPAA compliance checklist 2019-2020.
-Summarizing the checklist items, the solution containing ePHI should:
+Summarizing the technology checklist items, the solution containing ePHI should:

 - allow access only for authorized users

-- integrates with secure data storage
+- integrate with secure data storage

 HIPAA Privacy Rule

 Privacy rules mean that patients have the right to examine and watch their information on the condition that access to data is authorized.
 From 2013, the HIPAA privacy rule applies to business associates of covered entities.
-From the side of business structures, it is important to provide all necessary tools and possibilities to maintain the integrity of ePHI, to create procedures of how it would be tracked if any alterations happen.
+From the side of business structures, it is important to provide all necessary tools and possibilities to maintain the integrity of ePHI.
+And, to create procedures of how it would be tracked if any alterations happen.
 The Privacy rule that can be found at the website of Health Information Privacy also means that patients have to receive electronic copies of their personal health information by request within 30 days.

 HIPAA Security Rule